 Google has moved on from bringing the Gmail world free Voice over Internet Protocol calling to tackling another challenge: E-mail overload.
-Google is moving to de-clutter the Gmail inbox with a new system
+Google is moving to de-clutter the Gmail inbox with a new system that prioritizes e-mail.

 Google empathizes with people who are overwhelmed by jammed inboxes.
 Google software engineer Doug Aberdeen said his inbox is slammed with messages from colleagues, from lists, about appointments, and automated mail that's often not important.